Unipotent Representations of Exceptional Richardson Orbits

+Although one can get the character formula for all $X_{\mathcal{O},\pi}$ by Theorem \ref{thm-BV}, its expression can be quite complicated.
+Therefore, we focus on the case when $\mathcal{O}$ is Richardson, i.e, there exists a parabolic subalgebra $\mathfrak{p} = \mf{l} + \mf{n}$ such that $\mathcal{O}$ is the dense orbit in the $G$-saturation $G\cdot \mf{n}$ of $\mf{n}$.
+In particular, their closures can be obtained by the image of the moment map

-In this section, we write down the special unipotent representations corresponding to almost all exceptional Richardson orbits $\mc{O}$. \begin{proposition} Let $\mc{O}$ be an exceptional Richardson orbit other than $A_4+A_1$, $D_5(a_1)$ in $E_7$, or $E_6(a_1)+A_1$, $E_7(a_3)$ in $E_8$.
-Then there exists a parabolic subgroup $P$ such that the moment map $\mu: T^*(G/P) \to \mf{g}$ is birational onto $\overline{\mc{O}}$. \end{proposition} \begin{proof} It is known that $\mu$ is birational if $[G^e:P^e] = 1$.
-This holds when $A(\mc{O}) = 1$.
+given by $\mu(g,X) := g\cdot X$ for some parabolic group $P = LN$.
+We would like to investigate when the above map is birational: \begin{proposition} Let $\mc{O}$ be an exceptional Richardson orbit other than

+Then there exists a parabolic subgroup $P$ such that the moment map $\mu$ in \eqref{eq-moment} is birational onto $\overline{\mc{O}}$. \end{proposition} \begin{proof} Our choices of $P$ for all Richardson orbits other than the four orbits in \eqref{eq-exception} are listed in Sections 4 -- 8.
+It is known that if $[G^e:P^e] = 1$, then $\mu$ is birational.
+This holds when $G_e/(G_e)^0 = A(\mc{O}) = 1$.
 Also, by the results in \cite{McG1}, the map is birational when $\mc{O}$ is even (so that the Levi subgroup $L$ is given by the nodes marked with $0$'s).
 By checking the tables in \cite{CM}, we are only left with

 along with the four orbits mentioned in the proposition.

 Indeed, we can apply Lemma 5.5 in \cite{FJLS} to check birationality of $\mu$, which says that for any $e \in \mc{O}$, the number of components in $\mu^{-1}(e)$ is equal to